 TREE TRESPASS LOTTERY

 There are a lot of moving parts to today’s case.
 First, we have the classic setup for treble damages.
-A neighbor is told repeatedly that his belief as to his property boundaries were wrong, but he pig-headedly ignores the news he does not want to hear.
+A neighbor is told repeatedly that his beliefs as to his property boundaries were wrong, but he pig-headedly ignores the news he does not want to hear.
 After the inevitable trespass results in the butchering of hundreds of trees, the unhappy victims – who don’t want justice as much as a pound of flesh – decide to pile on with multiple experts, each describing the loss a little differently.
-Finally, we have a plaintiff’s lawyer who screws up on a minor, rather technical rule of pleading, and costs his clients some money.
+Finally, we have a plaintiff’s lawyer who screws up on a minor and rather technical rule of pleading, costing his clients some money in the process.

-In any fair contest, the Linebargers should have gotten treble damages from their neighbor, George.
-How many times do you have to be put on notice that you are in risk of a timber trespass before you check your figures, just to be safe?
+In any fair contest, the Linebargers should have gotten treble damages from their neighbor George.
+How many times do you have to be put on notice that your purported property lines place you at risk of committing a whopper of a timber trespass before you check your figures, just to be safe?

 In today’s litigious world, the Linebargers would have gone after their lawyer’s malpractice policy the day after the appeals court ruled.

 Linebarger v.
 Owenby, 79 Ark.App.
 61, 83 S.W.3d 435 (Ark.App.
 2002).
 George Owenby’s property lies south of a heavily wooded, 30-acre tract owned by Jerry and Margaret Linebarger.
 The Linebargers bought the northern 20 acres of their property in 1976, where they built a weekend cabin.
 They bought the southern 10 acres in 1993 to serve as a buffer between their cabin and neighboring lands.